 How should you delete the cookies?

-The best way to remove them is by using the browser or resetting the application.
-It ensures that the cookies are safely deleted.
-These cookies will be automatically created when you browse the website again.
+The best way to remove them is to use the browser or reset the application.
+This ensures that the cookies are safely deleted.
+Cookies will be automatically created when you browse the website again.

 Read: How to Export/Import Browsing History from Chrome, Edge, Firefox, Brave